2 bunches of Scallions

 1 tsp salt (taste and if you need more, add by 1/2 tsp until desired)

 Napa, baby bok choy, spinach (any green veggie)

-- The night before: add all broth ingredients to instant pot.
+- Add all broth ingredients to instant pot.
 Fill up water to one line below the "max" line.
 Seal the valve and hit manual, pressure, 120 minutes.
-Let it cool down at least 30 minutes before opening.
-Strain into a pot and refrigerate overnight.
+Strain.
+(Can be done night before)

-- Next day: scoop the fat off the soup, heat up.
-Add salt, sesame oil, fish sauce.
+- Add salt, sesame oil, fish sauce.
 If adding Napa cabbage or bok choy add it now.

 - Bring soup to a light boil, add meatballs.
 Cook an additional 10 minutes.
 Turn off heat.
 Add fresh chopped spinach.

 - Enjoy your soup!
-Add scallions to taste or cooked pasta.
+Add scallions to taste or miracle noodles.

 Tip 1: if you don't usually make broth, call your grocery store to make sure they have bones available or can set aside for you